 When I leave the home unoccupied, the last person out the door always sets the alarm to AWAY.

 Finally, the new security system has a built-in cell phone data capability that notifies a central alarm monitoring service of any problems.
 There is no connection to a telephone line.
+(In fact, I don’t have a landline phone and there is no telephone line connected to my house.)
 In turn, that service will immediately send a text message to my cell phone to tell me of any problems.
 It also sends email messages to as many email addresses as I care to specify.
 In addition, the monitoring service employees will immediately pick up a phone and start calling a list of people I specified.
 First on the list is my cell phone.
 If no answer there, the central alarm monitoring service will then call one of my relatives.
 If no answer there, the central alarm monitoring service will call my next-door neighbor.
 Finally, if all those calls fail to reach a live human, the central alarm monitoring service will call the 911 emergency dispatch operator in the area where I live and report the type of alarm (intrusion, water, temperature) and also supply my home address.

 The best part of all is that I purchased the individual components myself, specifying the items I wished to install, and then I installed everything myself within minutes.
 Everything is wireless, powered by batteries with a five-year life expectancy.
 When the batteries eventually get weak, the system sends me an email message that tells me which sensors need a battery replacement.
 All these devices are wireless; I didn’t have to string any wires to install the sensors.
 Installation requires almost no technical knowledge; simply peel the backing off the double-side sticky tape, and then stick the sensor to the window or door frame.